Olivia Munn Celebrates Nature With an Epic Spring Outfit

 Olivia Munn is a natural goddess in her floral ensemble.

 Earlier this week, the star attended a party honoring Eva Longoria's Walk of Fame star, wearing a sheer floral dress, a green blazer and heeled sandals.
-She accessorized her look with circular green sunglasses and gold hoops.
+She accessorized her look with green aviators from Serge Kirchhofer and gold hoops.
 All together, the look offers everything we love about spring: flowers, greenery and sunny weather.

 While floral print is popular during this time of year, it's the pleated blazer that takes her style to the next level.
 By pairing one of the brightest hues of her dress to her jacket, the print of the dress pops.
 The glasses and shoes, which are in the same color family, make it even more of a showstopper.